lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 #### Two Tower Architecture
 During training in something like Question-Answer, you would encode each of them separately and then train to maximize the similarity between the two, and minimize the similarity between others

-This can utilize a [Contrastive Learning](/docs/training_and_learning/CONTRASTIVE_LEARNING.md) approach if there's a way to create augmentions, or if we use n-pair loss, or simply using Cross-Entropy Loss over entire dataset can work too
+This can utilize a [Contrastive Learning](/docs/training_and_learning/CONTRASTIVE_LEARNING.md) approach if there's a way to create augmentions, or if you use n-pair loss, or simply using Cross-Entropy Loss over entire dataset can work too

 In examples online it mostly utilizes Cross-Entropy Loss over entire answer dataset

-***Two Towers is useful so we can pre-compute candidates and do fast ANN lookup during inference***.
+***Two Towers is useful so you can pre-compute candidates and do fast ANN lookup during inference***.
 It also helps solve some modality issues, but that's also covered later in [Fusion](#introduction-to-fusion)

-During ***Inference and Serving***, all we have to do is calculate embedding for an incoming query and it allows us to quickly find ANN neighbors in an index and return the top K to the client.
-All document embeddings can be pre-computed, so we only have 1/2 of compute need during inference
+During ***Inference and Serving***, all you have to do is calculate embedding for an incoming query and it allows us to quickly find ANN neighbors in an index and return the top K to the client.
+All document embeddings can be pre-computed, so you only have 1/2 of compute need during inference
 -  Run a batch prediction job with a trained candidate tower to precompute embedding vectors for all candidates, attach NVIDIA GPU to accelerate computation
 -  Compress precomputed candidate embeddings to an ANN index optimized for low-latency retrieval; deploy index to an endpoint for serving
 -  Deploy trained query tower to an endpoint for converting queries to embeddings in real time, attach NVIDIA GPU to accelerate computation